Sharp’s Stance on Climate Change

 Sharp Group Activities to Control Greenhouse Gas Emissions

 Sharp is taking active measures to curb greenhouse gas (GHG) emissions resulting from its business activities in an effort to contribute to the realization of a decarbonized society.
-The Sharp Group’s GHG emissions from business activities in fiscal 2019 decreased by 9.6% to 974,000 tons CO2compared to the previous fiscal year thanks to efforts such as transferring manufacturing to more efficient plants and consolidating production bases.
-The improvement rate of energy intensity was 18%, compared to the baseline year of fiscal 2012.
+The Sharp Group’s GHG emissions from business activities in fiscal 2020 decreased by 2.4% to 951,000 tons CO2 compared to the previous fiscal year thanks to efforts such as transferring manufacturing to more efficient plants and consolidating production bases.
+The improvement rate of energy intensity rose to 21%, compared to the baseline year of fiscal 2012.

 Each Sharp production base is strengthening efforts involving all equipment and systems—ranging from production lines to utility systems for supplying electricity, gas, and water—to boost energy efficiency and reduce GHG emissions.
 In particular, at the LCD and electronic component plants, the production, engineering, and environmental departments work together to reduce consumption of base-load energy.
 Efforts include installing inverters*1 and optimizing the air conditioning in clean rooms*2.
 Going forward, Sharp will pursue further energy-saving measures and boost production efficiency in line with its business expansion.